perpetualgrimace/gridsome.jamesferrell.me/content/2-projects/active/2-classic-controllers/project-detail.md

 These recreations of classic console controllers were done for fun, mostly to get used to Photoshop and all its fancy layer effects.

-Shortly thereafter, skeumorphism went out of style. 😅
+Shortly thereafter, skeuomorphism went out of style. 😅

 Originally posted on [dribbble.com](https://dribbble.com/perpetualgrimace/projects/157127-Classic-controller-illustrations).